Micellar water: skincare benefits and uses

 Where can you get micellar water?

-Micellar water is now widely available in pharmacies, high street stores, and supermarkets.
+Micellar water is widely available online, in pharmacies, high street stores, and supermarkets.

 Is micellar water good for your skin?

-Dr Ahmad adds that, as micellar water doesn't contain alcohol, it can reduce irritation and inflammation while offering hydration and keeping the skin soft.
+Ahmad adds that, as micellar water doesn't contain alcohol, it can reduce irritation and inflammation while offering hydration and keeping your skin soft.

 Other benefits of micellar water

-Free from ingredients that can agitate the skin (such as soap and fragrances).
+Free from ingredients that can agitate your skin - such as soap and fragrances.

 Helping to keep acne and stubborn blemishes at bay.